 I suffer from every single one of these symptoms on a daily basis.
 The frustrating thing is that because a lot of these are based on “feelings,” people tend to think it’s not a real medical problem and is, instead, a heart problem.
 A sin problem.

 I recently had an online discussion with a fellow Christian blogger.
-She had shared this quote on her facebook:
+She had shared this quote on her facebook, along with some thoughts of her own affirming that depression is truly a sin problem.

 Years of counseling with people who are chronically unhappy, depressed, frustrated, and emotionally unstable have convinced me that these “disorders” often stem from an unthankful heart, regardless of any external circumstances that may appear to provide an explanation.
 Nancy Leigh DeMoss

 Sadly, this sums up what most of Christians think about the matter.
 That depression and other “supposed disorders” are simply caused by a bad attitude, an ungrateful heart, a sin problem.
+I’ve seen other Christian bloggers claim that depression is rooted in a person being greedy and always wanting more and better possessions or status.
 Despite medical evidence to the contrary, there is still a tendency to say that a person with depression is at fault.

 It deeply saddens me to see this attitude expressed.